 Skateboarding lovers turned black-market blood peddlers.
 Sisters becoming rivals on a high-heeled path to beauty-queen stardom.
 Jungle-dwellers lured by megaphone into the light…

-Launching next week, the 2016 edition of the inaugural Cine Latino Film Festival looks to plunge audiences into a silver-screen joyride of love, music, comedy, dance and tragedy, all delivered with a typically dark streak of Latin-American humour.
+The 2016 edition of the inaugural Cine Latino Film Festival looks to plunge audiences into a silver-screen joyride of love, music, comedy, dance and tragedy, all delivered with a typically dark streak of Latin-American humour.

 Here are six must-sees.